nova-collective/agora/README.md

 `npx hardhat run election-scripts/create-decs-registry.ts`;

+Take note of the contract address returned by the script;

 ### 2. The Public Authority / Admin creates the EOA for the Voter
 Execute the `create-voter` scripts and take note of the resulting `address` and `privateKey`: